-The data sources mentioned above are used in order to implement the ESG framework described in detail the "Investment strategy" section.
+The data sources mentioned above are used in order to implement the following approaches: exclusion approach and screening.

 The Investment Manager may make reasonable estimates, when data is lacking by using data made available by companies.
 Additionally, third party ESG data provider may use estimates themselves.
 The proportion of data that is estimated by the Investment Manager is indicated to be low to medium.
 For asset backed securities the proportion of data that is estimated by the Investment Manager based on data made available by companies is medium to high.